ivanbrtan0599/H_Bridge_V1/README.md

 # H_Bridge_V1
-My H Bridge design for a 4WD Robot project.\n
+My H Bridge design for a 4WD Robot project.
-Designed using Easy EDA, first batch of 10 PCBs ordered on JLCPCB and components on LCSC.\n Full Documentation in this Repository.
+<p>Designed using Easy EDA, first batch of 10 PCBs ordered on JLCPCB and components on LCSC.</p>
+ Full Documentation in this Repository.